 When I wrote the article above, there was no affiliate program for toptal to my knowledge.
 However, I added the affiliation to the toptal links above after I got aware of this option.
 They are now also marked as affiliated.

 Update 2020-02-26: I’m moving my website to GitHub pages and in the process I’m tidying up the wording of this article and getting rid of the comment section.
-However, I’m migrating useful old comments onto here as well (anonymized):
+However, I’m migrating useful old comments onto here as well (anonymized).
+They’re added below.